McLane History: Engineering Legacy, OEM Partnerships, and Brand Evolution

 Are McLane Mowers and Edgers Red or Yellow and Red?

 Modern McLane equipment manufactured after late 2021 features a unified all-red color scheme.
-Historically, McLane reel mowers were characterized by red bodies with contrasting bright yellow handles, while edgers had a yellow body with yellow handles.
+Historically, McLane reel mowers were characterized by red bodies with contrasting bright yellow handles, while edgers had a red body and blade guard with yellow handles.

-To identify a vintage McLane unit, look for these specific color configurations:
+To identify a McLane vintage mower, look for these specific color configurations:

-- Vintage Reel Mowers: Red body with bright yellow handles.
+- Vintage and Antique Reel Mowers: Red body with bright yellow handles.

-- Vintage Edgers: Red body and red blade guard with yellow handles.
+- Vintage and Antique Edgers: Red body and red blade guard with yellow handles.

 Why did McLane switch to all red in late 2021?